Skip to main content

 If it seems too hard to look for "good things," try a gentle reframing.
 Can you see just one moment of safety instead of looking for gratitude?
 These small steps are how you begin to access the power of gratitude in daily life.
 For example, "I am safe in this room right now."
 A moment of peace?
 For example, "This blanket feels soft."
 Or a moment of connection?
 For example, "I saw a friendly dog on my walk."
 These little acknowledgements are the seeds of thankfulness.

-FAQ About the Power of Gratitude
+FAQ About Gratitude Practice

-Is gratitude really that powerful?
+Is gratitude really that effective?

 Do I need a gratitude journal?